Earthquakes on January 2, 2026

 2026-01-02 2026-01-02 21:36:52 UTC | 3.0ml | 112 km NNW of Yakutat, Alaska 60.538°, -140.120° | 4.8 km | - | - | - | ✓ Reviewed | USGS → |

-On January 2, 2026 at 21:36 UTC, a magnitude 3.0 earthquake struck 112 km NNW of Yakutat, Alaska.
-Coming 20 hours after a magnitude 3.7 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+The USGS recorded this magnitude 3.0 earthquake 112 km NNW of Yakutat, Alaska at 21:36 UTC on January 2, 2026.
+This event falls inside the aftershock decay of a nearby magnitude 3.7 earthquake that occurred about 20 hours earlier.
 At a depth of just 4.8 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-Coordinates: 60.538°, -140.120°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 60.538°N, -140.120°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.0 event page for the full report, ShakeMap, and citizen-reported intensity data. | ||||||||

 2026-01-02 2026-01-02 21:32:28 UTC | 2.8md | 3 km N of San Germán, Puerto Rico 18.111°, -67.046° | 19.9 km | - | - | - | ✓ Reviewed | USGS → |

-On January 2, 2026, worldwide seismic activity registered a magnitude 2.8 earthquake 3 km N of San Germán, Puerto Rico at 21:32 UTC.
+A magnitude 2.8 earthquake was recorded 3 km N of San Germán, Puerto Rico on January 2, 2026 at 21:32 UTC.
 This was a shallow crustal earthquake, focused at 19.9 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 18.111°, -67.046°.
+Coordinates: 18.111°, -67.046°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.8 event page for the full report, ShakeMap, and citizen-reported intensity data. | ||||||||

 2026-01-02 2026-01-02 20:59:15 UTC | 4.1mb | 9 km SSE of Palora, Ecuador -1.772°, -77.922° | 165.1 km | - | - | - | ✓ Reviewed | USGS → |